cornishcoder1/pp5-frontend-the-winding-path/TESTS.md

 - The profile page displays all profile data as expected.

-- CRUD functionality behaves as expected for updating Profiles, Username and Password.
+- CRUD functionality behaves as expected for updating Profiles, username and password.

-- All posts display in ascending order of when they were last updated.
+- All posts display in descending order of when they were last updated.

 - All search bars return the correctly filtered post data.